Can Therapy With A Marriage Counselor Save Your Marriage?

 During your first couples counseling session, the therapist might ask you how your conversations go and how you feel about the amount of physical affection in your marriage.

-As they do this, they might explore each spouse’s feelings and note how you and your partner communicate during the session.
+As they do this, they might explore each spouse’s feelings and note how you and your partner communicate in your marriage during the session.

 Partners can also discuss their own concerns during this session.
-Perhaps one of you is making all the significant decisions in the face of financial pressures, or maybe you aren't sure how to communicate your feelings in a way that affects change instead of conflict.
+Perhaps one of you is making all the significant decisions in the face of financial pressures in your marriage, or maybe you aren't sure how to communicate your feelings in a way that affects change instead of conflict.
+How can you save your marriage?

-For many couples, a positive aspect of investing in marriage counseling, especially when trying to save your marriage, includes speaking to a neutral person like a therapist who can facilitate communication.
+For many couples, a positive aspect of investing in marriage counseling, especially when trying to save your marriage, includes speaking to a neutral person like a therapist who can facilitate communication with our spouse.

 Therapists don’t bring bias or judgment to the session and are trained not to favor one partner over the other.
 Often, couple's therapy aims to help couples reconnect and restore their healthy relationship, not to point blame or tell a couple to break up.

-During your sessions, your therapist may listen and suggest techniques for you and your partner to try at home to improve communication and reduce emotional distance.
+During your sessions, your therapist may listen and suggest techniques for you and your partner to try at home to improve communication and reduce emotional distance, and thus, save your marriage.
 It could be difficult at first, but you might have a chance to practice in session as you talk about concerns.
-Your therapist might also offer worksheets or educational materials on communication.
+Your therapist might also offer worksheets or educational materials on communication - all to save your marriage.

 Healing after infidelity to restore a healthy relationship

-If you or your partner has struggled with infidelity, the lasting effects can be detrimental.
+If you or your partner has struggled with infidelity in your marriage, the lasting effects can be detrimental.
 Trust and love may be compromised, and memories of past hurt could linger in the relationship for some time.
+This can make it harder to save your marriage.

-Although many individuals choose to leave a marriage that involves cheating, it may be possible to gain insight and healing through counseling so you can once again have a healthy marriage.
+Although many individuals choose to leave a marriage that involves cheating, it may be possible to gain insight and healing with our spouse through counseling to so you can once again have a healthy marriage once again.

 Professional help and online therapy might be helpful for couples in dealing with the emotions they feel about the situation.
 A therapist may lead you through practical ways to explore negative thoughts, forgiveness, openness, apology, and communication.
 They might also oversee conversations about trust and how to repair and strengthen the relationship so you can make your marriage work.

 Often, couples may experience several conflicts that repeat themselves over time.
 Famed marriage psychologist and teacher at the University of Washington, John Gottman puts conflict into two categories: resolvable or perpetual.
-Perpetual conflict is the ongoing conflict that therapy tends to focus on.
+Perpetual conflict is the ongoing conflict with our partner that therapy tends to focus on.

 It might feel that you're constantly arguing, dealing with criticism, or "going in circles" in a failing marriage.
-At times, it might help to see each other as a team instead of two individuals fighting against each other.
+At times, it might help to see our partner each other as our teammate instead of our opponent to fight with.
 A commitment to make a change and try to see a different solution could be enough to pave the way to resolve.
 A therapist may be able to oversee this process.

-A marriage counselor can help you and your partner improve communication and understand how to implement change for saving your marriage.
+A marriage counselor can help you and your partner improve communication and understand how to implement change to save your marriage.
 They may ask you to discuss your understanding of the conflict and identify areas where each of you could have implemented a healthier technique.

 For some conversation topics, a therapist might suggest having the conversation in therapy first instead of tackling it at home.
 In a session, the therapist can more easily pinpoint common patterns between you and note them when they come up.
 For example, if you both don’t give each other the opportunity to communicate, the therapist might note that and remind you to move back to active listening.